Skip to main content

 Are you eligible to join?

-Current and former cigarette smokers are eligible.
+Never smokers, as well as current and former cigarette smokers are eligible.
 No COPD diagnosis is necessary.
-Answer the screening questions by entering your age and the numbers of years smoked.
+Answer the screening questions by entering your age and the numbers of years smoked(enter 0 if you have never smoked).
 If you are eligible, you’ll be asked for your contact information.
 By submitting your contact information you’re agreeing to be contacted about this study.

-Individuals between the ages of 30 and 55 who are current or former cigarette smokers may qualify for this study on early COPD.
+Smokers and non-smokers between the ages of 30 and 55 may qualify for this study on early COPD.